canonical/ubuntu-server-documentation/tutorial/managing-software.rst

     multipass shell tutorial

-We will get a "Welcome to Ubuntu 24.04 LTS" message.
+We will get a "Welcome to Ubuntu" message.
 Notice that when we run this command, the terminal username changes to ``ubuntu`` and the hostname changes to ``tutorial``: